AbrarShahriar/test-deploy/README.md

-# Deployed to Netlify from Mobile Device using SPCK Editor
+### Deployed to Netlify from Mobile Device using SPCK Editor

+The live site link: https://test-deploy-from-phone.netlify.app/